dflash — What is it?

 Model Support

-DFlash supports a range of models, including gemma, Qwen, MiniMax, Kimi, and Llama, providing flexibility for different use cases.
+DFlash supports a range of models, including gemma-4, MiniMax, Kimi, Qwen, gpt-oss, and Llama, catering to diverse needs in the LLM community.

 Source: per README